iulianroman/ex1-node-login/README.md

 ## For local install (mongodb service should be installed and started locally):
 - Install packages: `npm install`
 - Change out the database configuration in `config/database.js`
-- Launch: `node server.js`
+- Start the server: `node server.js`
 - Visit in your browser at: `http://localhost:<APPPORT>`

 ## For running as docker container:
 - edit the .env file
-- run docker-compose up
+- Run: `docker-compose up`
+- Visit in your browser at: `http://localhost:<APPPORT>`

 ## For running in a Kubernetes cluster:
-- run kubectl create -f k8s-pod-node-login.yaml
+- To run as pod: `kubectl create -f k8s-pod-node-login.yaml`
-OR
-- kubectl create -f k8s-svc-node-login.yaml
+- To run as service: `kubectl create -f k8s-svc-node-login.yaml`
+- Forward the service or pod in order to access it from outside the K8s cluster: `kubectl port-forward svc/node-login <APPPORT>:<APPPORT>`
+- Visit in your browser at: `http://localhost:<APPPORT>`